mschubert/pepitope/README.md

 <details><summary><b>Code example</b></summary>

-Normally, we want to create an `xlsx` document with all libraries in use:
+Normally, we want to create an `xlsx` document where each sheet is one librar we use:

 ```r
 # this file is manually created from the output of step 1